Singapore retains position as least corrupt country in Asia Pacific: Global anti-graft watchdog

 This was followed by Finland (88), Singapore (84), New Zealand (81), Norway (81) and Sweden (80).

-According to Transparency International’s latest report, the CPI ranked 182 countries and territories according to the levels of public-sector corruption perceived by experts and business people.
+The latest CPI ranked 182 countries and territories according to the levels of public-sector corruption perceived by experts and business people.

 Another area of concern was the declining performance of democratic countries, which typically rank higher than autocracies or flawed democracies.

-While these countries still rank near the top of the index, they have slipped noticeably from their initial baselines, said the report.
+While these countries still rank near the top of the index, they have slipped noticeably from their past results, said the report.

 The US received its lowest-ever score in 2025.
 The country scored 69 in 2023, and 65 in 2024.